betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 For those who wish to connect audio via ordinary telephone (landline or cell), it can be convenient to provide your meeting participants with a toll-free option.
 This feature may be particularly important for international participants.
-While this feature is common across many vendor's products, enabling it typically involves additional costs.
+While this feature is common across many vendors' products, enabling it typically involves additional cost.
 However, enterprise plans as part of your home organization may provide the feature.

 ## <a name='content-sharing'>Content sharing</a>

 Virtual meeting tools provide a variety of features to allow meeting participants to share content.
-In the absence of any one of these features, there are often acceptable work-arounds using other, dedicated tools.
-For example, [Google docs](https://www.google.com/docs/about/) can be used for some kinds of content sharing even some limited whiteboarding,
+In the absence of any one of these features, there are often acceptable work-arounds using other dedicated tools.
+For example, [Google docs](https://www.google.com/docs/about/) can be used for some kinds of content sharing, including some limited whiteboarding;
-[Google forms](https://www.google.com/forms/about/) can be used for polling attendees, [Google hangouts](https://hangouts.google.com/) (now called *Google Meet*) can be used for chat, etc.
+[Google forms](https://www.google.com/forms/about/) can be used for polling attendees; and [Google hangouts](https://hangouts.google.com/) (now called *Google Meet*) can be used for chat.

 ### <a name='screen-sharing'>Screen sharing</a>

-This is a feature that allows the host/presenter to share everything on his/her screen with all the participants.
+Screen sharing is a feature that allows the host/presenter to share everything on his/her screen with all the participants.
 All teleconference tools support this feature even from mobile devices.
-However, a number of tools also support variations of this feature for different needs.
-These are described below.
+However, a number of tools also support variations of this feature for different needs, as described below.

 ### <a name='app-sharing'>App sharing</a>

-App (or Application) sharing is like [*Screen Sharing*](#screen-sharing) except that the window(s) of only a single application (e.g. PowerPoint or Word) is shared.
-The host/presenter is not forced to share their whole screen but can select only the window(s) from a specific application to share.
-This can be useful in cases where the host/presenter tends to have a lot of windows open and they want to keep the participants from accidentally seeing the contents of those other windows.
+App (or Application) sharing is like [*Screen Sharing*](#screen-sharing) except that the windows of only a single application (e.g., PowerPoint or Word) are shared.
+The host/presenter is not forced to share an entire screen but can select only the window(s) from a specific application to share.
+This approach can be useful in cases where the host/presenter tends to have a lot of windows open, and they want to keep the participants from accidentally seeing the content of those other windows.
 When you have a choice, using application-specific sharing is a **best privacy practice**.

 ### <a name='shared-whiteboard'>Shared whiteboard</a>

-This is similar to but not quite the same thing as *Shared Annotations*.
+A shared whiteboard is similar to but not quite the same thing as *Shared Annotations*.
 A shared whiteboard is a separate drawing area, like a whiteboard in an office, where all participants can doodle content and paste images they captured locally.